What is a BioResource?

 How is the NIHR BioResource – Rare Diseases different?

 The NIHR BioResource – Rare Diseases aims to recruit people who are affected by uncommon or rare diseases for the specific purpose of analysing their genotype.
-Participants are recruited to a specific study relating to their disease.
-There are already several studies in place and each aims to recruit between 500-1000 volunteers.
-See the ‘Study Themes’ page for more information.
+Participants are recruited to a specific project relating to their disease.
+There are already several projects in place and each aims to recruit between 500-1000 volunteers.

 Who are NIHR?